RogueCyberSecurityChannel/PyCanary-Python-Canary-Token-Alternative/README.md

                 {GitHub:https://github.com/RogueCyberSecurityChannel} </pre>

-- Create a .txt file with paths to the directories you would like to monitor
+- Create a .txt file of directory paths you would like to monitor
-- Pass in the path to that .txt file using the -pF command Example: -pF <dir_paths.txt>
+- Pass in the path to that .txt file using the -pF command.
+Example: -pF <./dir_paths.txt>
 - Wait to see if the files are accessed
 - Windows Alert box will pop up if any file in the specified directories are accessed or altered
 - Fully implemented process monitoring & logging
-- Ongoing logging both in the  background and upon file access
+- Ongoing logging both in the background, and upon file access
 - Simple, lightweight, and highly effective

 git clone